ESS: Earth and Space Sciences

 An analytical and qualitative analysis of selected astronomical topics: orbits, stellar properties, telescopes, photometry, solar surface details, nebulae, galaxies, and stellar evolution.
 Two-hour lecture and two-hour lab, including independent observatory work.

-Pre / Co requisites: ESS 555 requires a prerequisite of ESS 111 or ESS 112 or PHY 105 or approval of instructor.
+ESS 555 Prerequisite: Successful completion of ESS 111, ESS 112, or PHY 105, with minimum grades of C- or approval of instructor.

 ESS 560.
 Internship.
 1-6 Credits.